-In conclusion the best advice Colorado Springs can offer anyone driving around the Colorado Springs area insofar as whether purchasing high octane gas is the best option for their vehicle is read the vehicle’s owner manual.
+In conclusion, the best advice Colorado Springs can offer anyone driving around the Colorado Springs area insofar as whether purchasing high octane gas is the best option for their vehicle is to read the vehicle’s owner manual.

 Switching to and using a high octane fuel for a vehicle is usually only recommended when a car engine is knocking when using the recommended fuel.
 It should also be noted that this happens only to a smaller percentage of vehicles.

 Trans Tech Auto & Truck always welcomes the opportunity to share our automotive expertise with our customers when asked about the different ways they can drive around the Colorado Springs area more efficiently.
 Listed below are several tips for more efficient driving the technicians of Trans Tech Auto & Truck hope are useful in saving gas.